dwyl/learn-dart/README.md

 }
 ```

-Compare to `await`, `then` will not stop the process of the function and continue the execution:
+Compared to `await`, `then` will not stop the process of the function and continue the execution:

 ```dart
 void main() {